Dishant27/kaggle-MCP/kaggle_article.md

 As AI assistants evolve and the Model Context Protocol expands to more services, we can expect the boundaries between thinking about data, analyzing it, and acting on insights to blur even further—creating a new, more intuitive way to approach the challenges of modern data science.

-## Resources to Explore Further

-To dive deeper into this technology and its implications:

-- **[Kaggle API Documentation](https://www.kaggle.com/docs/api)**: Understand the underlying capabilities being leveraged
-- **[Dishant27/kaggle-MCP Repository](https://github.com/Dishant27/kaggle-MCP)**: Explore the implementation and contribute to its development
+## Getting Started

+Ready to transform your Kaggle experience?
+Setting up is surprisingly simple:

+1. Ensure you have Node.js and the Kaggle CLI installed
+2. Clone the repository and install dependencies
+3. Connect your Kaggle credentials
+4. Configure your AI assistant to use the MCP server

+For full details, check out the [project repository](https://github.com/Dishant27/kaggle-MCP).

 ---

 *This article is part of a series exploring how MCP is transforming specialized workflows.
-Follow along as we document the evolution of AI-augmented work across domains.
-Next up: How MCP is reshaping scientific research workflows.*
+Follow along as we document the evolution of AI-augmented work across domains.*